 2013 – Gluten Free Living

 I only had time to soak our steaks in the marinade for an hour and a half which was just about right.
-The steak still had plenty of the marinade flavor after grilling but it was not overpowering.
-Any longer and it might have been.
+The steak still had plenty of the marinade flavor after grilling and it was not overpowering.
 I substituted Tamari gluten free reduced sodium soy sauce for the soy sauce in the recipe and I’m glad I did.
 Regular soy sauce probably would have been too strong.
 I would suggest eliminating the garlic powder and dried minced garlic next time and use a tablespoon of fresh minced garlic to replace both.
 If you have fresh herbs consider using them instead of dried.

 Here’s what I did.